decisionforce/CoPO/README.md

 copo_dist_cc  # Coordinated Policy Optimiztion with Centralized Critics
 ```

-finally the `EXPNAME` is arbitrary name to denote the experiment (with multiple concurrent trials), such as `roundabout_copo`.
+finally the `EXPNAME` is arbitrary name to denote the experiment.
+One experiment contains multiple concurrent trials with different random seeds or sweeps of hyper-parameter.
+By default the exp name is `TEST`.

-If you want to verify the code in details, e.g. through setting breakpoints, you can visit [this document](docs/how_to_run_in_local_mode.md)
-to learn how to run CoPO in the local mode.
+If you want to verify the code in details, e.g. through setting breakpoints, you can to learn how to run CoPO in the local mode in [FAQ section](#faq).

 ## Visualization

 We provide the trained models for all algorithms in all environments.
 A simple command can bring you the visualization of the behaviors of the populations!

 ```
-cd copo
+cd copo_code/copo
 python vis.py

 # In default, we provide you the CoPO population in Intersection environment.